 We are a member of Feeding America, a network of 200 food banks across the country.
 Through this network, during a disaster we have access to national disaster relief partners – large companies and foundations that specialize in providing emergency supplies.

 Feeding America food banks help each other.
 For example, during the 2017 hurricane season, our Tennessee volunteers helped us pack and send 61,152 Disaster Relief Boxes to people in Florida, Louisiana, and Texas.
-After the Tennessee tornadoes, food banks across the country are now coordinating efforts to help us.
+After the Tennessee tornadoes, food banks across the country coordinated efforts to help us.

 You Can Help